 - The Hollow Chocolate Bunnies of the Apocalypse which takes place in a Toyland of living toys, then further reveals that all of existence is a huge toy, God is an irresponsible little child who got it for his birthday, and Satan is an evil renegade toy who creates an army of cyborg spider women and George W. Bush to destroy the world.
 No, really.

-- The toy soldiers in the Stephen King short story Battleground (published in the collection Night Shift).
+- The toy soldiers in the Stephen King short story Battleground (published in the collection Night Shift, and later developed for television in the Nightmares and Dreamscapes anthology).
 Despite being murderous, they're actually the heroes of the story, exacting vengeance against the Villain Protagonist — a hitman who just killed a toymaker.

-- Winnie The Pooh does it with stuffed animals, who live in the Hundred Acre Wood and go on numerous adventures to places like the North Pole.
-However, in the stories they're treated like living animals, not toys.
+- Winnie-the-Pooh does it with stuffed animals, who live in the Hundred Acre Wood and go on numerous adventures to places like the North Pole.
+However, in the stories they're treated like anthropomorphic animals, not living toys.